 Inflatable Water Parks in South Jersey

 Aqua Park is big and built for majorly wet fun.
 Kids ages 6 and up can enjoy the park in Margate City without an adult in the water, though an adult must sign the waiver.
-Prices are $35 for one hour or $50 for two hours.
-A separate location is also open at Stone Harbor with a blob launchpad, slides, a climbing wall, rope, and more.
-Expect to pay $35 for 45 minutes there.
-Island Aqua Park doesn't accept reservations at either location, so it's first come, first served.
+Prices are $40 for 1 hour or $55 for 2 hours.
+A separate location is also open at Stone Harbor with a blob launchpad, slides, a climbing wall, a rope, and more.
+Expect to pay $40 for 45 minutes there.
+Island Aqua Park doesn't accept reservations at either location.

 Ocean County residents are in luck: Lake Barnegat has a great floating playground, open to county residents only.
-The cost is $10 per session for Lacey Township residents and $15 for non-Lacey Township (but Ocean County) residents.
-Note that life jackets are required, and participants must be 8 years of age or older to use the inflatable water park.
+The cost is $10 per session for Lacey Township residents and $18 for non-Lacey Township (but Ocean County) residents.
+Note that life jackets are required, and participants must be 7 or older to use the inflatable water park.

 This floating playground offers 5,000 square feet of wild fun, with 18 unique features to explore.
-Snag a 45-minute time slot ($35/person), and kids ages 6 and up will have a blast bouncing and slipping into the water.
+Snag a 45-minute time slot ($35/person) for kids ages 6 and up, who will have a blast bouncing and slipping into the water.
 Life jackets are provided.
 Buy passes online.

 All photos courtesy of the respective venues